What is a serum myoglobin

 People who have recently experienced an angina attack may have increased myoglobin levels.
 Additionally, people who have undergone cardioversion — a procedure for restoring heart rhythm back to normal — may also have increased levels of the protein.
 People who have kidney disease should report this medical issue, because kidney disease will result in high levels of myoglobin in the bloodstream.

-You should also inform providers about any drug and alcohol use.
+You should also inform healthcare providers about any drug and alcohol use.
 Heavy alcohol consumption and the use of certain drugs can cause muscle injury, which also increases myoglobin levels.

 The serum myoglobin test has minimal risk.
 The risks of this test are common to all blood tests and include the following: